mikedance2/Test/README.md

 # Welcome
-Welcome to the test GitHub repository for the Architecture and Engineering Service (AES).
+Welcome to the GitHub repository for the Architecture and Engineering Service (AES), Technical Architecture Team.

 Please visit our Confluence Site:  https://vaec-confluence.ec.va.gov/pages/viewpage.action?pageId=27164678